Mahwelereng: Landmarks

-Hotel Mahwelereng was an entertainment and meeting place for the higher echelons of society.
-Neighbouring the hotel was a popular bottle store that attracted patronage from surrounding areas, and a bar selling traditionally brewed liquor patronised by older and poorer members of society.
-The hotel has since been closed down as the owner was in tax arrears.
-However, the building remains standing.
+Hotel Mahwelereng served as an entertainment and meeting place for society's upper crust.
+The motel was closed down after the owner fell behind on his taxes.
+However, the structure is still standing.

-Mokopane Hospital, originally named Refilwe Hospital, is one of three hospitals in Mokopane and the surrounding area; the other two are Voortrekker and George Masebe hospitals.
-The hospital is supported by a network of small community clinics.
+Mokopane Hospital, formerly known as Refilwe Hospital, is one of three hospitals in Mokopane and the surrounding region, the other two being Voortrekker and George Masebe.
+A network of tiny neighborhood clinics assists the hospital.

-Mahwelereng Stadium, which was built mainly to accommodate soccer activities, has been used as a multi-purpose venue.
+Mahwelereng Stadium, which was designed primarily for soccer activities, has been used as a multi-purpose arena.
+The Waterberg mountain range includes Sefakaola Mountain.

-Sefakaola Mountain forms part of the Waterberg mountain range.

 Business

 The Central Business District, also called "Dišopong" by locals, is the main shopping district for the area situated next to Hotel Mahwelereng.
 Most shop owners who were removed from the Old Location started afresh here.
-It housed a dairy store, butchery, a fruit and vegetable market, supermarkets, bookshop, doctors' surgery, pharmacy, post office, community hall and some government offices.
+It housed a dairy store, a butchery, a fruit and vegetable market, supermarkets, a bookstore, a hospital, a pharmacy, post office, a community hall, and some government offices.
 The Central Business District has since been weakened by the geographic expansion of the community and the proliferation of informal home-run shops referred to by locals as Spaza shops.
-Young entrepreneurs have taken over, running braai butcheries ("shisanyama"), hair salons and cash loans; however, as the main town of Potgietersrus is only 2 km away, most of these businesspeople have a small income.
-As of May 2021 the township have Mahwelereng Shopping Center next to Gadone filling station.
+Young entrepreneurs have taken over, running braai butcheries ("shisanyama"), hair salons, and cash loans; however, as the main town of Potgietersrus is only 2 km away, most of these businesspeople have a small income.
+As of May 2021, the township has Mahwelereng Shopping Center next to the Gadone filling station.

 Education

-During the Bantustan times, Mahwelereng was one of the centres of education within Lebowa.
+During the Bantustan times, Mahwelereng was one of the centers of education within Lebowa.
 The Mokopane Teachers Training College, renamed Mokopane College of Education, is located here.
-Most of the teachers in the province of Limpopo graduated from this college.
-It was built in an area called Di-Five by the locals, but in 1991 it moved to newly built premises next to the Mokopane Hospital.
+Most of the teachers in the province of Limpopo as well as from the then PWV area, graduated from this college.
+It was initially called Mokopane-Sefakaola incorporating a High School which gave birth to Gojela High School.It was built in an area called Di-Five by the locals, but in 1991 it moved to newly built premises next to the Mokopane Hospital.
 It was later converted to a Further Education and Training College.

 Schools in Mahwelereng include the primary schools Nomalema, Ithuteng, Raphela, Nonchimudi, ND Mokonyane, Maakamaleka and Segoakgala LP, and the high schools Ebenezer, Gojela, DG Tsebe, and E.D.L Rampola and Fred Ledwaba Comprehensive School.

 Like many townships in Limpopo Province, Mahwelereng has produced some of the most dynamic leaders in South Africa (Mosibudi Mangena AZAPO president).
 Many of these leaders have not returned to revive an area that is increasingly stagnating in a backlog of basic municipal services.